kgvinod/qwizkool-django/README.md

 Update : It does not appear that the entire project needs to be made read/write.
 Only the db forler and the db file itself chmod 777 qwizkool-django/qwizkoolweb chmod 777 qwizkool-django/qwizkoolweb/db.sqlite3

+Digital Ocean Notes
+ - Spacy model pip install did not work in Digital Ocean.
+Instead, run the following in venv:
+    - python -m spacy download en_core_web_sm
+ - The server IP needs to be added to Adjango's LLOWED_HOSTS lists